All Episodes

 I want to, just because it's been in the news so much the last several weeks, I want you to comment on your thoughts on the anti-police protests across the United States and how what happened in Ferguson, Missouri, and the criticism of the way that case was handled seemed to morph into general criticism of police.

-How did that happen and what are your thoughts on it?
+How did that happen, and what are your thoughts on it?

-Um the same thing there with Mike Brown, where he attacked and tried to disarm a police officer.
+In Ferguson, Missouri, the same thing there with Mike Brown, where he attacked and tried to disarm a police officer.

-So instead of focusing on the behavior of of too many uh young black males in these urban centers across America, the left tries to uh deflect it's a diversion tactic away from what's really ailing these areas and focus their uh unjustified attacks on the police.
+So instead of focusing on the behavior of too many young black males in these urban centers across America, the left tries to deflect.

-What's bothered me about this is this use of this slogan black lives matter, as if the rest of us don't think black lives matter.
+What's bothered me about this is this use of this slogan, Black Lives Matter, as if the rest of us don't think black lives matter.

-What has bothered me about this is that while you may have differing opinions about these various police deaths, and some black Americans think that they're treated badly by police for no good reason other than their skin color, it certainly isn't the largest Problem in the African American community.
+What has bothered me about this is that while you may have differing opinions about these various police deaths, and some black Americans think that they're treated badly by police for no good reason other than their skin color, it certainly isn't the largest problem in the African American community.

 Black person dies in the United States, the victim of a gunshot today.